-The proposed The modelling methodology has four components: model consist of (1) WARGI-SIM, a generic model for simulating reservoir operation in multi-reservoir and multi-use water resource system, (2) an unsteady flow routing model for the downstream river basin (HEC-RAS 2D), and (3) a flood damage assessment model.
+The proposed modelling methodology has four components: (1) WARGI-SIM, a generic model for simulating reservoir operation in multi-reservoir and multi-use water resource system, (2) an unsteady flow routing model for the downstream river basin (HEC-RAS 2D), (3) a flood damage assessment model, (4) a decision making tool to evaluate the economic efficiency of structural and non-structural flood risk reduction options.
 Figure 1 shows the overall model structure and the interconnection of model components.
-WARGI-SIM involves the operation of a reservoir system by making decisions about reservoir releases based on hydrological scenarios with different return periods.
-Maximum discharge volume from reservoirs is propagated downstream and inundation in the prone area simulated by HEC-RAS.
-In order to calculate flood damages, the proposed damage assessment model requires the inundation map in terms of water depth and flow velocities, and a consistent land use map.
+WARGI-SIM involves the operation of a reservoir system by making decisions about reservoirs operation rules, assuring demands satisfactions together with storage limitations in order to determine flood reduction downstream the reservoirs.
+Releases are evaluated on the basis of hydrological flood scenarios with different return periods.
+Discharges from reservoirs to downstream areas are propagated and inundation in the prone area are simulated by HEC-RAS.
+In order to calculate flood damages, the proposed damage assessment model requires the inundation map in terms of water depth and flow velocities, and a consistent land use map of flood prone areas.
+Flood mitigation measures to be analysed can consider structural works, as riverbanks to protect urbanized areas and improvements in drainage works of lower level areas, as well as non structural options, mainly related to modified reservoir management rules.

 WARGI-SIM